princemahajan/FLINT/README.md

     end if
 ```

 4. Call the Interpolate function for computing solution on the desired grid of x values.
 The last parameter must be specified as True if user wants FLINT to keep the internal storage for calling Interpolate again.
-Otherwise, the internal storage is deleted and the user must intgerate the equations again before calling Interpolate.
+Otherwise, the internal storage is deleted and the user must integrate the equations again before calling Interpolate.

 ```fortran
     real(WP), dimension(:), allocatable :: Xarr1, Xarr2